burraaook/data-structures-and-algorithms/homework_01/README.md

 # Description

 A City Planning Software which uses OOP features.
 Unit Test is done, and it has menu.
-More Details are in the Report.
+Details are in the Report.